bhattaman0001/News_Breeze/README.md

 # OverView and Features 📰
-* Kotlin based application that fetch news from api and show it in a list, <br/>
+* Kotlin based application that fetch news from api and show it in a list. <br/>

 # Feature Implemented
 * Click the news to read full article <br/>
 * Search article by their title name <br/>
-* Save article using boomark button and show it in bookmark activity, <br/>
+* Save article using boomark button and show it in bookmark activity <br/>
 * Room Database for reading the article even without internet <br/>
+* Sort/UnSort the articles by date of pubhlishing them <br/>

+# TestCases
+* [TestCase](https://docs.google.com/spreadsheets/d/1xYkA95dw9zW9GENRrc5w7KKHE4BKUS3EO1VhgHFRLHA/edit?usp=sharing) - Test cases are the sequence of actions or circumstances that are devised to confirm the effectiveness of a software program or application

 # ScreenShots